sandeepgitt/probability-statistics/README.md

-Project:
->Challenge Cleaning Data
->Description:
+##python:
+--

+Use of Python and Pandas code to clean a dataset of Avengers characters deaths with the aim of making the data more useful for analysis.

+##Descriptio:
+--

+Use of Python and Pandas code to clean a dataset of Avengers characters deaths with the aim of making the data more useful for analysis.

+##Author:
+--
+Use of Python and Pandas code to clean a dataset of Avengers characters deaths with the aim of making the data more useful for analysis.

+##Analysis:
+--

->Use of Python and Pandas code to clean a dataset of Avengers characters deaths with the aim of making the data more useful for analysis.
+Use of Python and Pandas code to clean a dataset of Avengers characters deaths with the aim of making the data more useful for analysis.

->Dataset:
->Details the deaths of Marvel comic book characters between the time they joined the Avengers and April 30, 2015, the week before Secret Wars
-#1. [link]
+AND for the reality